 Waterfalls are not Litchfield’s only tourism drawcard.
 Stop in and see the huge Magnetic Termite Mounds, or explore the unique rock formations in the Lost City.
 If you would like an aerial view of the park, helicopter tours are available.
 These offer a birds’ eye view of Litchfield.

-To spot unique Northern Territory wildlife, a great day trip from Darwin is the Mary River National Park.
+To spot unique Northern Territory wildlife, a great day trip from Darwin is to the Mary River National Park.
 Not only is the area home to saltwater crocodiles, but it is also home to many species of birds.
 If you’re interested in bird-watching, popular species include the jabiru, brolga, ibis, and many more.

 On the way to Mary River stop at the Adelaide River, a great spot for spotting saltwater crocodiles.
 It is possible to take a Jumping Crocodile Cruise to see the magnificent creatures up close.
+Another worthwhile option is to do a cultural tour to learn about the Aboriginal history of the area.

-Directions: Leave Darwin on the Stuart Highway, and exit onto the Arnhem Highway to reach Mary River.
+Directions: Leave Darwin on the Stuart Highway and exit onto the Arnhem Highway to reach Mary River.